C-Section Explained In More Detail for the Fitness & Wellness Professional

 Video #3: DrKapilKishore (4:05)

 This is a great video (4:05) that shows the first cut through pulling the infant entirely from the uterus.
-(No medical narration; Credits suggest “Misgav_Ladach” technique.)
+(No medical narration; Credits suggest that this is demonstrating the “Misgav_Ladach” technique.)

 Video #4: Dr. Rahul Jadhao (1:31)